hoopdad/hoopdad.github.io/docs/ai/_posts/2026-06-20-token-efficiency-how-loop-engineering-works-part1.md

 ---
 layout: post
-title:  "Token Efficiency: Which Loops are you Engineering? - Part 1"
+title:  "Token Efficiency Lessons From Loop Engineering Part 1"
 ---

+# Which Loops are you Engineering?

 Optimizing your token use comes down to a disciplined approach.
 It is easy to start off with the right configurations and, by way of reacting to